razemanoel/gmake-project/README.md

 ## Overview
 In this final phase, we completed the entire project, covering both frontend and backend development.
 We have developed a fully functional Gmail-like email platform, available both as a web application and a native Android app with four components:
-1. **C++ TCP server** - A Bloom-filter–based blacklist service listening on a TCP port
+1. **C++ TCP server** - Manages a Bloom Filter-based blacklist system for URLs.
+Operates concurrently to handle multiple API requests via TCP sockets and persists data to file.
-2. **Node.js API** - Express server with MongoDB for user/mail storage, JWT authentication, and a TCP client to the C++ server
-3. **React frontend** - Web UI (Inbox, Compose, Labels, Dark/Light mode) communicating with the Node.js API
+2. **Node.js API server** - Provides a robust RESTful API for user authentication, email operations, label management, and spam handling.
+Follows the MVC architecture with SOLID design principles and uses MongoDB for persistent storage.
+3. **React frontend** - A responsive, Gmail-style web interface that connects to the central API and TCP services.
+Supports full mail functionality including inbox, compose, drafts, labels, spam detection, dark/light mode, and search.
-4. **Android app** - Native mobile client (MVVM + Room + Retrofit) that connects to the same API and TCP services
+4. **Android app** -  A native mobile client (MVVM + Retrofit + Room) that connects to the same backend servers.
+Mirrors the full mail functionality of the web app, including composing, editing drafts, applying/removing labels, spam filtering, and blacklist support.

-You can run the entire stack with Docker Compose or individually for development.

 The system supports core Gmail-like functionality, including: